JamesG3/Leetcode/AAA(Note for this repository).md

 - **Using mark**
 	- 434.Number of Segments in a String
 	- 500.Keyboard Row
+	- 442.Find All Duplicates in an Array
 - **Others**
 	- 461.Hamming Distance
 	- 482.License Key Formatting
 	- 481.Magical String
 #### Simulation
 - 498.Diagonal Traverse
+#### HASH
+- 535.Encode and Decode TinyURL
 #### Mathematics
 - 172.Factorial Trailing Zeroes
 - 168.Excel Sheet Column Title